bscotch/stitch/packages/cl2-editor/README.md

 ### Syntax Highlighting

 For syntax highlighting, you'll need to add some settings to your User Settings JSON file.
-For example:
+You can identify the scope names in the editor via the command palette with the "Developer: Inspect Editor Tokens and Scopes" command.

+Example highlighting settings you'd add to your User Settings file (open in the command palette with the "Preferences: Open User Settings (JSON)" command):

 ```json
   "editor.tokenColorCustomizations": {